ton-community/ton-docs/docs/develop/howto/mining.md

     * [Software](#faq-software)

 ## <a id="introduction"></a>Introduction
-This document provides an introduction to the process of mining Toncoins using PoW givers.
+This document provides an introduction to the process of mining Toncoin using PoW givers.
 Please visit [ton.org/mining](https://ton.org/mining) for up-to-date status of TON mining.

 ## <a id="quick-start"></a>Quick start
 To start mining right away: